Two types of cooperation projects are envisaged within the Alliance for Innovation:

 Public or private organizations from the EU Member States and third countries associated to the Programme (formerly known as Programme countries), as well as from third countres not associated to the Programme can participate in these projects: higher education institutions, VET providers, networks of VET providers, small and medium-sized or large enterprises (including social enterprises), research institutes, non-governmental organisations, public bodies at local, regional or national level, organisations active in education, training and youth, etc.

-Any full partner legally established in an EU Member State or a third country associated to the Programme can be the applicant.
-This organization applies on behalf of all participating organisations involved in the project.
-Organizations from Serbia can participate as coordinators or as partners.
+Any applicant (coordinator) and full partner legally established in an EU Member State or a third country associated to the Programme can be the applicant.
+This organisation applies on behalf of all participating organisations involved in the project.
+Organisations from Serbia can participate as coordinators or as partners.

-Alliances for Education and Enterprises must cover at least 4 EU Member States and/or third countries associated to the Programme, involving a minimum of 8 full partners.
-The partnership must include at least 3 labour market actors (enterprises or companies, or representative intermediary organisations, such as chambers, trade unions or trade associations) and at least 3 education and training providers (VET and/or HEIs), as full partners.
-There should be at least one HE institution and one VET provider involved as full partner in each proposal.
+Alliances for Education and Enterprises must cover at least 4 EU Member States and/or third countries associated to the Programme, involving a minimum of 8 applicants (coordinator and full partners).
+The partnership must include at least 3 labour market actors (enterprises or companies, or representative intermediary organisations, such as chambers, trade unions or trade associations) and at least 3 education and training providers (VET and/or HEIs), as applicants (coordinator and full partners).
+There should be at least one HE institution and one VET provider involved as applicants (coordinator and full partners) in each proposal.

 Affiliated entities do not count towards the minimum eligibility criteria for the consortium composition.